 Getting involved in student clubs and organizations is an excellent way to meet other students, connect and engage with the campus community, develop leadership skills, and pursue special interests.
 The university encourages students, faculty and staff to become active and involved in student clubs and organizations.
 More information is available from Student Life and Leadership Programs located in the University Union, Room 2011, 510-885-3657; email: firstname.lastname@example.org; website: http://www.csueastbay.edu/slife.

 The Cal State East Bay Alumni Association was formed in 1961 to establish a lifelong connection with the University's alumni and encourage their active participation in university life.
-The Association hosts alumni events through the Bay Area, provides financial support for the university magazine, promotes online alumni networking opportunities, and honors distinguished alumni each year with a gala event.
+The Association hosts alumni events throughout the Bay Area and beyond, collaborates with University partners to support career programs for alumni, offers membership benefits, provides financial support for the university magazine and Alumni Scholarship, and honors distinguished alumni each year in multiple ways.

-The Alumni Association plays an important role in representing and promoting the alumni of California State University, East Bay while supporting initiatives that strengthen the University.
-The directors and staff of the Association work closely with the Office of University Advancement and the Office of the President to increase alumni involvement through volunteer, advisory and leadership roles; fundraising and personal financial support; advocacy; and participation in university events.
+The Alumni Association plays an important role in representing and promoting the alumni of California State University, East Bay while supporting initiatives that strengthen the University and the Pioneer alumni network.
+The volunteer board of directors and staff of the Association work closely with the Office of University Advancement and the Office of the President to increase alumni involvement through volunteer, advisory and leadership roles; fundraising and personal financial support; advocacy; and participation in university events.

-Alumni who wish to get involved should contact firstname.lastname@example.org or 510-885-2877.
-Follow the Alumni Association on the web, on Twitter (twitter@CSUEBalumni) and become a fan on Facebook.
+Alumni who wish to get involved should contact email@example.com or 510-885-2877.
+Follow the Alumni Association on the web, join the private LinkedIn group and become a fan on Facebook.